Georgia Black: Life

-Later in Winter Garden, Florida, Black met Alonzo Sabbe, who was severely ill at the time.
+Later in Winter Garden, Florida, Black met Alonzo Sabbe (or Sabb), who was severely ill at the time.
 After his recovery, he asked Black to marry him.
-After their marriage, Alonzo and Black adopted a son, Willie Sabbe, who was the son of a cousin who deserted him as a three-week-old child after a visit to Florida.
-The couple moved to Sanford, Florida, and raised the child.
-Alonzo Sabbe died shortly after the marriage and Black later married Muster Black, a World War I vet, at the home of Joanna Moore, the principal of Sanford's Black elementary school.
-Muster Black died seven years after the marriage, after which Georgia was able to collect a pension from the Veterans Administration as a widow.
+They found a judge who would allow this legally, marrying on January 14, 1912.
+In 1913, Alonzo and Black adopted a son, Willie Sabbe, who was a three-week old son of Georgia's cousin and a mother who died postpartum.
+The couple moved permanently to Sanford, Florida, and raised the child.
+Alonzo Sabbe was killed in 1917, after which in early 1918 Georgia married Muster Black, at the home of Joanna Moore, the principal of Sanford's Black elementary school.
+Soon after that Muster Black was drafted to fight in World War I, but was honorably discharged six months later without seeing combat.
+He died seven years after the marriage, after which Georgia was able to collect a pension from the Veterans Administration as a widow.
+Following the Great Depression, she was hired as a cook, becoming famous as "one of the best, if not the best, cake maker in town."
+She was also active in a church group of local St. James African Methodist Episcopal Church.

-During the last days of her life Black's transgender identity was discovered by Dr. Orville Barks, the county physician who performed the autopsy on her body after her death.
-After discovering Black's male genitalia, the physician publicly revealed Georgia's information.
+During the last months of her life Black's transgender identity was discovered by Dr. Orville Barks, the county physician who would later perform the autopsy on her body after her death.
+After discovering Black's male genitalia in 1950, the physician publicly revealed Georgia's information.
 The leak was met with backlash from the local community to Dr. Barks, as well as to the local newspaper, the Sanford Herald, for publishing a front page story about the revelation.
-Black remained a respected member of the Sanford community up to her death in June.
+Black remained a respected member of the Sanford community up to her death from terminal cancer in June.